-In projects that are implementing Scrum, the role of the Scrum Master is very crucial as he is a team facilitator.
-This article focuses on what is Servant Leadership, origins of servant leadership, how to transfer leadership to teams, the role of the Scrum Master as a Servant Leader and it expounds on the principal characteristics and traits of a Servant Leader.
+In projects that are implementing Scrum, the role of the Scrum Master is very crucial.
+This article focuses on what is Servant Leadership and the principal characteristics of a Servant Leader.
+6

 Michael de la Maza shows how the latest neuroscience findings support agile software development and that there are good brain-based reasons why agile is so effective.
 15